-Blackened Chicken Mozzarella Po-Boy from Chef Kenneth Temple
+Blackened Chicken Mozzarella Po-Boy

 As a New Orleans native, Chef Kenneth Temple grew up immersed in Southern and Creole cooking along with Louisiana traditions like Mardi Gras.
 This po-boy recipe from the 2017 “Chopped” champion combines the two in an easy-to-make but elevated version of the sandwiches his mother served during parade season.
 In his own words: “The flavors of this sandwich will bring a tear to your eye and a second line to your palate.”
 Once you’ve added this classic New Orleans dish to your arsenal, you’ll have guests shouting, “Throw me somethin’, mister!” every time you take out the cast iron.